 On the other hand, street-side stalls like Makhan Fish Corner, Sunder Meat Shop, Giani Tea Stall, Novelty Sweets, etc. are there that will give you the taste of raw Amritsari flavor.

 Amritsar is famous for its many things and few among them are the places of religious and cultural importance.
-Since the city is world-famous as the center for Sikh religion, people from around the world visit much revered Golden Temple but Durgiana Temple, Mata Lal Devi Temple, and Ram Tirath are few temples that have a famous repository of Hindu scriptures.
+Since the city is world-famous as the center for Sikh religion, people from around the world visit much revered Golden Temple but various temples like Durgiana Temple, Mata Lal Devi Temple, and Ram Tirath are few temples that have a famous repository of Hindu scriptures.
 Truely called the Holy City the city has many Gurdwaras and temples registered on its name.

 Apart from religious significance, the city is also a premier destination when it comes to the freedom struggle.
-To name a few, Jallianwala Bagh is a place of such importance where the very famous Amritsar massacre has taken place due to the orders of General Dyer’s open firing on a gathering of people celebrating Baisakhion April 13, 1919.
+To name a few, Jallianwala Bagh is a place of such importance where the very famous Amritsar massacre has taken place due to the orders of General Dyer’s open firing on a gathering of people celebrating Baisakhi on April 13, 1919.
 Then comes the significance of Wagah Border as an open Indo-Pak border where the daily flag-lowering ceremony takes place for both the nations.
 The valor and zeal of people highlighting their patriotism are quite evident there.
-Since the city has now got the stature of a Heritage city due to Golden temple other tourist destinations highlighting the importance of various chapters of history have come up like city attractions.
+Since the city has now got the stature of a Heritage city due to Golden temple other tourist destinations highlighting the importance of various chapters of history has come up like city attractions.

 Regarded as the city of nectar, the place is really lively as far as the fun activities are concerned.
 Take a Heritage Walking Tour to the city, and take a stroll to the old alleys and bylanes that tells the stories of the city’s glorious past. it gives you an insight into its natives for the ones, who are shopaholics, the city has some traditional attires and dress-materials to offer like Phulkari, Punjabi Jutti, paranda, bangles, suits, and sarees which are peculiar to the fashion of the city.